mikelmaron/atlas-nethope-workshop/kepler.md

 Next apply a filter.
 Click the "Filters" panel, then "+ Add Filter".
 Click "Select a field", and select "number_of_stories".
 Adjust the range below to filter out 1 story buildings.
 ![](assets/images/kepler-filter.png)

+Try changing the filter field to "created_at".
+This will add a timeline filter.

 Finally, adjust what fields are displayed when hovering over a point.
 Click the "Interactions" panel, and "x" off all the fields present.
 Click elsewhere in the box and select "created_by", "general_notes", "year_built" and "roof_shape".